spree/spree-guides/content/v2.2/user/orders/entering_orders.md

 ![New Adjustment Form](/images/user/orders/new_adjustment_form.jpg)

-For a fuller understanding of adjustments, please read the [Developer Adjustments Guide](/developer/adjustments).
+For a fuller understanding of adjustments, please read the <%= link_to "Developer Adjustments Guide", "developer/adjustments" %>.

 Once you have finished all of the changes you want to the order's Adjustments, click "Continue".